Featured 2021 Adult Faith Formation Programs

 Find a place at Grace in one of our many programs from ongoing book groups and studies to special sessions and retreats.
 Questions or suggestions?
 Please email Kim Cockroft, Minister for Faith Formation.

-Please browse our menu to find programs that take place throughout the year, along with these regular offerings and resources:
+Please browse our menu to find programs that take place throughout the year, along with the regular offerings and resources below.

 Poetry as Prayer Practice

-After the short service, we gather in Walker Hall for bible study and fellowship.
+Every Wednesday at 10:30, join us as we gather online for a short prayer service, followed by Bible study and fellowship.
 We use the lectionary readings for the upcoming Sunday as our starting point, and we get the chance to hear the Preacher shape Sunday's Sermon!
+Please click here for a Zoom link (please scroll down).

 Spiritual Discernment is a process of learning to listen deeply and quietly in the supportive presence of community.
 At Grace, we have a Spiritual Discernment Ministry – people who are specially prepared in discernment practices that help bring gentle clarity around life’s big and small questions.
 Do you have a question that you are holding – something tugging at you that you may not even have articulated fully?
 The invitation is always open for people seeking Spiritual Discernment at Grace.